 Some of the industry data is consistent with other survey data released by the council in May that covered business insurance of all types in the first quarter of 2024.

 Commercial auto premiums increased by an average of 9.8%, up from 7.3% over the previous quarter, the council reported at the time.
-Vehicle repair cost inflation, the rise in nuclear verdicts and a shortage of truck drivers are making accidents more likely as employers "lower applicant standards" for drivers, the council report stated.
+Vehicle repair cost inflation, the rise in nuclear verdicts and a shortage of truck drivers that is making accidents more likely as employers "lower applicant standards" for drivers, are pushing premiums higher, the council report stated.

 Commercial property premiums also climbed an average of 10.1% in the first quarter.